This article details headworks designs and shows how the system fits into the scheme of the wastewater treatment process

 The treatment processes of a wastewater plant have become more and more sophisticated and the performance of the headworks is more important than ever.
-The function of the headworks is to remove inorganics such as sticks, stones, grit and sand from the wastewater stream to protect and reduce wear on the downstream process equipment.
+The function of them is to remove inorganics such as sticks, stones, grit and sand from the wastewater stream to protect and reduce wear on the downstream process equipment.
 Equipment in the headworks may include pumps, mechanical screens, screening compactors, grit removal systems and grit washing systems.

 During the design of the headworks, the engineer is confronted with a variety of pumps that can be used to pump the wastewater from an influent wet well to the headworks building.
 Pumps are classified as centrifugal, airlift, positive displacement and screw type.
 When selecting the type of pump, the engineer must match the pump performance with the head capacity curve for the system design.

 Centrifugal pumps are classified into radial flow, mixed flow and axial flow types, according to the direction of flow in reference to the axis of rotation.
 The rotation axis of the pump shaft determines whether the pump is a horizontal or vertical unit.
 Horizontal dry pit non-clog, vertical dry pit nonclog and submersible types typically are used in wastewater treatment applications.